MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-3.md

 ## DHCP

-Dynamic Host Configuration Protocol (DHCP) is a client/server protocol that automatically provides a host with its IP address and other related configuration information such as the subnet mask and default gateway.With APIPA, DHCP clients can automatically self-configure an IP address and subnet mask when a DHCP server isn't available
+Dynamic Host Configuration Protocol (DHCP) is a client/server protocol that automatically provides a host with its IP address and other related configuration information such as the subnet mask and default gateway.
+With APIPA, DHCP clients can automatically self-configure an IP address and subnet mask when a DHCP server isn't available

 ## Introduction to Ettercap

 Ettercap is a multipurpose sniffer/content filter for man in the middle attacks.
 It combines a packet sniffer for different protocols (POP/HTPPS/HTTPS/SFTP), and also offers password cracking features.

 Run Ettercap in GUI